KRLGroup/memory-wrap/paper/README.md

-conda install -c pytorch captum conda install -c anaconda pyyaml conda install -c anaconda scipy
+conda install -c pytorch captum conda install -c anaconda pyyaml conda install -c anaconda scipy pip install memorywrap==1.0.6
 ```
+Note that this sub-repository use an older version of memorywrap package (1.0.6).
 ## Repository Structure
 This is the description of repository structure.
 Note that folders inside "images" dir and "models" dir will be created at running time only when you run the respective scripts to generate images or models.
 ```